 All throughout India there are some magnificent dishes for many who practice vegetarianism.
 Here are some of them:

-Indian basmati rice is the best in quality of this amazing food.
+Indian basmati rice is the best in quality of this amazing food, coming straight, as it were from the fertile pastures in which they were grown.
 From this is added the tricky methods of preparation which produce such amazing results.